otang47/Landscape-Painting-Classification/README.md

 # Classifying Ancient Chinese Landscape Painting

-This project was done by Olivia Tang and Rose Williams for the University's of Pennsylvania's CIS 170: Computer Vision Class.
+This project was done by Olivia Tang and Rose Williams for the University of Pennsylvania's CIS 170: Computer Vision Class.

 ## Overview
-From a dataset containing images of Song and Ming Dynastry landscape paintings, the goal is to create a machine learning model that will correctly label their chronological origin.
+From a dataset containing images of Song and Ming Dynasty landscape paintings, the goal is to create a machine learning model that will correctly label their chronological origin.

 ## Process followed